Are You Struggling To Stay Positive? Here’s How To Feel Good About Yourself Right Now

 • “The world is a scary place.”

-It’s no wonder that you’re feeling anxious, fearful, and worried.
-In order to change your reality, change your inner dialog.
+Then it’s no wonder that you’re feeling anxious, fearful, and worried.
+To change your experiences change your inner dialog.

-Bringing conscious choice to what you affirm allows you to create and shape your reality.
+Bringing conscious choice to your inner dialog allows you to create and shape your experiences.
 Feeling good about yourself right now can be as easy as identifying your negative self-talk and replacing it with positive affirmations.

-Write or say your affirmations as if they are happening right now.
-You don’t want to affirm something that you hope or wish to accomplish in the future.
-You’ll just be creating more hoping and wishing.
-Instead affirm it as if it is already happening.
+Write or say your affirmations as if they’re happening right now.
+You don’t want to affirm something that you hope for or wish to accomplish in the future.
+You’ll just be creating more hoping and wishing, instead affirm it as if it’s already happening.

 Use in-process language to affirm large goals.
-If you are affirming something that is a big change in your life, your subconscious may reject the affirmation.
+If you’re affirming something that’s a big change in your life, your subconscious may reject the affirmation.
 Instead use language like, “I’m excited to learn…” or “I’m developing new skills to …” This will put you in the mindset of moving toward your goals.

 Put emotion into your affirmations.
-When you are affirming how bad things are in your life, you feel all of the negative emotion attached to that.
+When you’re affirming how bad things are in your life, you feel all of the negative emotions attached to that.
 You can put more juice in your positive affirmations by saying them with energy and emotion and by using powerful emotional words when you write or say them.

-If you want to quickly experience how to feel good about yourself right now then practice affirming what you desire.
-You’ll find that it is so much easier to believe that you can create what you want when you already believe that you deserve it.
+If you want to quickly experience how to feel better about yourself right now then practice affirming your desires.
+You’ll find that it’s much easier to believe that you can create what you want when you already believe that you deserve it.

 About the authors